 The challenge, then, is finding a balance between auto-touring (which Ty loves because he can sleep in his bed), and activities that allow your dog to burn some energy (which Buster needs, or he will drive us all insane).

 Yellowstone was established in 1872 as the world’s first national park.
 Encompassing 2.2 million acres, 96% of the park lies in the northwest corner of Wyoming, with small portions located in Montana (3%) and Idaho (1%).

 Boarding your pet may be the way to go if you want to hike some of Yellowstone’s more than 950 miles of trails.
-However, for the majority of people that simply drive around the park, I think there’s a better answer!
+However, for the majority of people who simply drive around the park, I think there’s a better answer!

 Yellowstone has entrances on all four sides, making it easy to break up your trip.
 And getting outside the boundaries allows you to enjoy some of the surrounding areas that are more pet friendly!
 Here’s how we did it:

 Coming from Cody, we arrived at Yellowstone’s east gate, in the midst of the park’s big mountains.
 Soon were gazing across magnificent Yellowstone Lake.
 Sitting at an elevation of 7,700 feet, and with a depth of more than 400 feet, the lake seems to stretch on forever.
 There are turnouts and parking areas along the shore where your pets can hop out of the car and admire the view.